• Skip to primary navigation

 These candies can be shaped in the same way as the traditional butter mints, some of which are as follows:

-• Round balls – Pinch the mixture into small portions and roll them until smooth into tiny candy balls.
+• Round balls – Pinch the mixture into small portions and roll them until smooth into small balls.
 Place on parchment and let them set.

 • Flat discs – Similar to the round balls above, place the rolled balls on a parchment-lined tray, making sure the cream cheese candy balls are well spaced from one another.
-Using the back of a drinking glass that has been dipped in icing sugar, press the balls to form flat discs.
+Using the bottom of a glass that has been dipped in powdered sugar, press the balls to form flat discs.
 Let them set before storing them in a candy jar.

-• Roll and cut – For fancier candies, roll the mixture in between 2 plastic sheets and cut various shapes using cookie cutters.
-Dip the cutters in icing sugar before cutting to avoid sticking.
+• Roll and cut – Roll mixture in between 2 plastic sheets and cut various shapes using cookie cutters.
+Dip the cutters in powdered sugar before cutting to avoid sticking.
 Rest the cutout candies on parchment until they are set and firm.

-• Twisted ropes – This is the method I used to shape my homemade butter mints.
-It involves twisting 2 colors of the mints into ropes and then cutting them into equal intervals.
+• Twisted ropes – This involves twisting 2 colors of the mints into ropes and then cutting them into equal intervals.
 That way you get 2 colors prettily twisted in each mint piece.
 Click here to see how I did this with my butter mints.

 • Once shaped, let the cream cheese candies rest overnight.
 This helps to dry them up.
 And then turn them over so that the other side of the candies dry up as well.